Sarvesh-369/Logistic_Regression/README.md

 # Logistic Regression for Decision Boundary

-This repository contains the implementation of logistic regression models for predicting admission into a university and microchip quality assurance (QA) using test results.
+This repository contains the implementation of logistic regression models in a sample dataset for predicting admission into a university and microchip quality assurance (QA) using test results.
 The project also demonstrates feature mapping and regularization in logistic regression.

 ## Admission Prediction